neula/IO-Maildir/README.md

 ### method receive

-    multi method receive(IO $mail --> IO::Maildir::File) { ... }
+    multi method receive($mail --> IO::Maildir::File) { ... }

-    multi method receive(Str $mail --> IO::Maildir::File) { ... }
+Adds a new file to the maildir. `receive` will always deliver to new and write the file to tmp first if neccessary. `$mail` may be of any type which is accepted by `IO::Path.spurt`, which are any `Cool` or `Blob` types.

-Adds a new file to the maildir. `receive` will always deliver to new and write the file to tmp first if neccessary.
-Note that receiving an IO object will delete the original file.
+Up to version 0.0.2 receiving an IO object would delete the original file.
+This behaviour was fixed and the original file now remains after receiving.

 ### method walk